Reference: Other Functionality

 count_granularity

 A str that specifies whether this operation should be counted once per work-item, sub-group, or work-group.
 The granularities allowed can be found in CountGranularity, and may be accessed, e.g., as CountGranularity.WORKITEM.
 A work-item is a single instance of computation executing on a single processor (think “thread”), a collection of which may be grouped together into a work-group.
 Each work-group executes on a single compute unit with all work-items within the work-group sharing local memory.
-A sub-group is an implementation-dependent grouping of work-items within a work-group, analagous to an NVIDIA CUDA warp.
+A sub-group is an implementation-dependent grouping of work-items within a work-group, analogous to an NVIDIA CUDA warp.

 kernel_name